oluoluoxenfree/oluonline-quartz-style/content/leaving.md

 In [this series](https://olu.online/blog/?q=alphabet-superset) i keep circling back around to social media; i've discussed it in [bump/boost](https://olu.online/bump-boost), [discussion](https://olu.online/discussion) and i guess also in [home](https:///olu.online/home). i am in some ways tired of thinking about it, and in others feel like i have to keep saying my piece in order to work through whatever feelings i have[^2].

-everyone is leaving social media! or at least, thinking about leaving. okay, sorry, i should say corporate social media: the facebooks. twitters , instagrams and tiktoks of the online world. or, to be more exact, a lot of them are actually still in the long process of leaving, myself included.
+everyone is leaving social media! or at least, thinking about leaving. okay, sorry, i should say corporate social media: the facebooks. twitters , instagrams and tiktoks of the online world. or, to be even more exact, a lot of them are still in the long process of leaving, of packing up, of picking the next place, myself included.

-but where are we off to now? what's next?
+where are we off to now? what's next?

 i see goodbye posts from long-standing meme pages, catch on me bluesky posts from people on the periphery of friend and acquaintance, 'we no longer can abide by this platform' posts from small businesses, in legion.

-being the kind of (extremely online!) person i am, i am constantly looking for a definitive answer to the eternal questions of social media. does it have to be shit? does it have to lead to danger and death and suicide and eating disorders, or influencers and fame and fortune and documenting every second of your life for views? must we be online to be connected? must i be online to be happy?
+being the kind of (extremely online!) person i am, i am constantly looking for a definitive answer to the eternal questions of social media. does it have to be shit? does it have to lead to danger and death and suicide and eating disorders, or influencers, fame and fortune and documenting every second of your life for views? must we be online to be connected? must *i* be online to be happy?

-an answer to all this is often touted to be setting up a newsletter — not a substack, of course — and directly messaging your friends and/or audience, instead of leaving yourself open to public, capitalist capture, and all manner of other evils. we should create web rings and be free! go back in the blissful trappings of web 1.0 or even web 0— texts and emails or gtfo. maybe a bit of a private, non-meta group chat like Discord if you're feeling sassy?
+an answer to all this is often touted to be setting up a newsletter — not a substack, of course — and directly messaging your friends and/or audience, instead of leaving yourself open to capitalist capture, and all manner of other evils. we should create web rings and be free! go back in the blissful trappings of web 1.0 or even web 0 — texts, rss and emails or gtfo. maybe a bit of a private, non-meta group chat like Discord if you're feeling sassy?

 i have a similar feeling about this — the abandoning of the social media commons to the wolves — as i assume people who worry about monogamous marriage feel as the years tick on. it seems like everyone else is slowly pairing off, and when the game of online musical chairs is done, will i have seat? will i like my seat? and how the hell will i find another if i hate it?

 i don't want to go back to having to rely on word of mouth and personal connections for everything in my life. i don't believe the bits and bytes of the internet in any grand sense have a plan for me - i still need to write that piece about technomancy/technopaganism, ugh - but i do think they've allowed me to live a life i love.

-to throw myself back to being young, mad and loosey goosey on the internet, though when i was very young a lot of what i was doing was faintly to keenly dangerous, being online saved my life in countless ways. being mad and suicidal was lonely enough, given i and the people around me had no idea what was going on, and having no outlet for that besides relying on those i knew wouldn't have helped me.
+to throw myself back to being young, mad and loosey goosey on the internet, though when i was very young a lot of what i was doing was faintly to keenly dangerous, being online saved my life in countless ways. being mad and suicidal was lonely enough, given i and the people around me had no idea what was going on, and having no outlet for that besides relying on those i knew in offline life wouldn't have helped me.

-even without mental health in the picture, just meeting people i love and care for through the people i happen to be placed near or in community with already felt impossible as a young person. being queer would have been even harder if i had to only ask questions, flirt and get information from people i knew too. i'm belabouring the point, and not the point of this piece, but you get what i mean. if everyone around you is similar, and you are different, relying on them to help you find Weird Things (to them!) is foolhardy.
+even without mental health in the picture, just meeting people i love and care for through the people i happen to be placed near or in community with already felt impossible as a young person. being queer would have been even harder if i had to only ask questions, flirt with and get information from people i knew too. i'm belabouring the point, and not the point of this piece, but you get what i mean. if everyone around you is similar, and you are different, relying on them to help you find Weird Things (to them!) is foolhardy.

 i don't think relying on people i knew as a teenager to help me curate my future helped me build it, and their projections for me didn't always align with where i hoped, dreamed, even assumed i would eventually end up.